wraiford/encrypt-gib/README.md

 So our ciphertext represents indexes into hashes, with configurability on how we generate those hashes.
 Currently implemented with SHA-256 or SHA-512, our hash "alphabets" are in hex, so our data is first hex-encoded.
 Once we have decided our hash algorithm, we will key-stretch via recursive hashing of our secret.
 We then proceed to encipher (record indexes for) either single characters or larger sections of characters.
-For both encryption and decryption, we first build the relavent alphabet(s) and we either record or dereference the index of the hex character into that alphabet
+For both encryption and decryption, we first build the relevant alphabet(s) and we either record or dereference the index of the hex character into that alphabet.

-In V1 we support only - both available in both NodeJS and the browser.
-As such, our "alphabets" are in hex, so we first encode our plaintext into hex.
-Once our plaintext data is hex-encoded, we can either stream hex character-by-character or encipher larger sections of hex characters.
+Since we currently support SHA-256 and SHA-512, both are available in NodeJS and the browser to maximize isomorphic JavaScript.
+Also as a consequence of using these hash algorithms, our alphabets are in hex.
+So, we first encode our plaintext into hex, and once encoded, we can either stream-encipher hex character-by-character or encipher larger sections of hex characters.
 Either way, we leverage the randomness of hex character distribution in hashes by creating just-in-time (JIT) one-time alphabets via rounding functions, which build those alphabets in a plain, low-magic manner, using recursive hashing.
-We then publicly record the **indices** of a characters into their corresponding alphabets.
+We then publicly record the
+**indices** of a characters into their corresponding alphabets.
 These indexes are now the ciphertext.